dchud/unalog2/README.txt

 REQUIREMENTS
 ------------

-These are the versions of dependencies used for development and deployment at unalog.com.
+These are the versions of major dependencies used for development and deployment at unalog.com.

-Python 2.5.2
+Python 2.6+
-Django 1.2.4
+Django 1.3+
-PostgreSQL 8.3
+PostgreSQL 8.4+
-psycopg2 2.0.13
 Java 6
 Solr 1.3
-solrpy 0.9
-simplejson 2.0.9

-Last I heard Django will move to Python 3 slowly so I'm going to move to Python 3 slowly, too.
-When they go, I'll go.

 INSTALLATION/DEPLOYMENT
 -----------------------

 This is designed to work well under common low-to-middle level VPS or dedicated hosting.
-I run it with apache2 and mod_wsgi on ubuntu 8.04.
+I run it with apache2 and mod_wsgi on Ubuntu 10.04 LTS.

-Install ubuntu packages (and dependencies) for:
+Install ubuntu packages (and dependencies as needed) for:

-    python ipython python-setuptools python-simplejson python-feedparser
-    postgresql-8.3 postgresql-client-8.3 python-psycopg2
-    sun-java6-jdk solr-tomcat5.5
+    python2.6 python2.6-dev
+    # python-virtualenv (optional, but useful)
+    # python-setuptools (optional, use if you don't want a virtualenv)
+    postgresql-8.4 postgresql-client-8.4 postgresql-server-dev-8.4
+    openjdk-6-jdk
+    solr-tomcat
     libapache2-mod-wsgi

-The solr-tomcat5.5 package might try to bring in openjdk.
-That might work but I've only tested with sun-java6-jdk.
-Use update-java-alternatives to ensure the right jre is used.

 Set the default encoding of your python installation to 'utf8'.
-I don't know the 100% "right" way to do this these days, but in my ubuntu/osx python 2.5 and 2.6 setups, I end up putting something like
+I don't know the 100% "right" way to do this these days, but in my ubuntu/osx python 2.6 setups, I end up putting something like this:
-this:

     import sys
     sys.setdefaultencoding('utf8')

-...into /usr/lib/python2.5/sitecustomize.py at the bottom.
+...into /usr/lib/python2.6/sitecustomize.py at the bottom.
 You'll know it's right when you can do this and get 'utf8':

-    % python
+    $ python
-    Python 2.5.2 (r252:60911, Jan 20 2010, 21:48:48)
+    Python 2.6.5 (r265:79063, Apr 16 2010, 13:09:56)
-    [GCC 4.2.4 (Ubuntu 4.2.4-1ubuntu3)] on linux2
+    [GCC 4.4.3] on linux2
     Type "help", "copyright", "credits" or "license" for more information.
     >>> import sys
     >>> sys.getdefaultencoding()
     'utf8'

-Install non-.deb python dependencies:

-    from tarball:   Django 1.2.4
-    w/easy_install: solrpy 0.9 (and iso8601, if import from zodb install)
+Install non-.deb python dependencies using pip.
+(NOTE: you might prefer to do this inside a virtualenv; if not, use easy_install or pip.)

+    $ pip install -r requirements.txt

+This should install the following:

+    django
+    feedparser
+    psycopg2
+    simplejson
+    solrpy

 Set up solr config.
-Move the original /etc/solr/conf/schema.xml aside and copy $UNALOG/base/schema.xml to /etc/solr/conf/schema.xml.
-Note that tomcat is probably running on port 8180; check in /etc/tomcat5.5/server.xml.
-This port should *never* be visible outside of localhost.
+Note that tomcat is probably running on port 8080;
+check in /etc/tomcat6/server.xml.
+Presuming it is running on port 8080, solr is probably at localhost:8080/solr.
+Because solr's http interface is how you add, query, and delete data from solr, this should not be visible outside of localhost.

+Move the original /etc/solr/conf/schema.xml aside and copy
-The default solr schema is used when solr is first started up with tomcat.
+$UNALOG/base/schema.xml to /etc/solr/conf/schema.xml.
+The default solr
+schema is used when solr is first started up with tomcat.
 Because unalog has a different schema, we need to stop solr, remove the tiny index solr created at startup with the old schema, and restart tomcat.
 Solr will then restart and create a new index based on our schema.

-    % sudo /etc/init.d/tomcat5.5 stop
+    % sudo /etc/init.d/tomcat6 stop
     % sudo rmdir /var/lib/solr/data/index
-    % sudo /etc/init.d/tomcat5.5 start
+    % sudo /etc/init.d/tomcat6 start

 Set up postgresql config.
 Username below just a sample, pick your own.